Kwessler93/belly-button-challenge/README.md

 - **Dynamic Updates**: The dashboard updates all visualizations when a new sample is selected.

+- **Successful Deployment**: This dashboard was deployed through GitHub Pages and can be accessed at https://kwessler93.github.io/belly-button-challenge/.

 ## Technologies Used

 - HTML, CSS, JavaScript